austinksmith/Hamsters.js/README.md

 # Support Hamsters.js

 Hamsters.js is a self funded project, in order to provide updates and host the project website I rely on donations.
-Unfortunately over the years donations have been lacking, please consider donating today so I can continue to support this project, thank you.
-Multiple donation types are accepted including OpenCollective, PayPal, and various crypto currencies on the [Hamsters.js donation page](https://www.hamsters.io/donate)
+Please consider donating today so I can continue to support this project, thank you.
+[Hamsters.js donation page](https://www.hamsters.io/donate)